Can't Leave 'em Alone: Chart performance

 "Can't Leave 'em Alone" was a moderate success in the US.
 Six weeks after its official release, The single debuted at 90 on the US Billboard Hot 100.
 The song climbed the charts slowly with moderate airplay and digital sales.
 It eventually reached its peak at number 40.
 It also peaked at number 24 on the Hot 100 Airplay.
-It became Ciara's tenth top ten single on the US Hot R&B/Hip-Hop Songs chart and peaked in the top twenty of the Rhythmic Top 40.
+It became Ciara's tenth top 10 single on the US Hot R&B/Hip-Hop Songs chart and peaked in the top half of the Rhythmic Top 40.
 The single was never sent to mainstream radio formats and failed to chart on the Pop 100.
 Despite its lackluster performance at radio, the single was certified gold by the Recording Industry Association of America (RIAA) for sales of over 500,000 digital copies in the United States.

-In international markets, "Can't Leave 'em Alone" debuted at number 40 and peaked at number four, becoming Ciara's fifth top ten single in New Zealand.
+In international markets, "Can't Leave 'em Alone" debuted at number 40 and peaked at number 4, becoming Ciara's fifth top 10 single in New Zealand.
 The song failed to chart in the United Kingdom, reaching a disappointing number 115.
 The single peaked at low positions in China, Germany, and Poland.

 Music video

-The Fat Cats directed video was shot on June 9, 2007 and June 10, 2007 in Atlanta, Georgia.
+The Fat Cats directed video was shot on June 9, 2007, and June 10, 2007, in Atlanta, Georgia.
 Three screen shots from the music video were released on June 14, 2007, while a fourth screen shot featuring her and 50 Cent was released on June 27, 2007.
 The video was scheduled to premiere on Yahoo!
 Music on June 25, but it was changed to July 2, 2007.

-The video reached number one on 106 & Park.
+The video reached number 1 on 106 & Park and on YouTube it has received over 70 million views as of April 2024.